ldapjs/node-ldapjs/docs/server.md

 ### name

-String.
 Will always be a match to the route-defined name.
-But the client includes this in their requests.
+Clients must include this in their requests.

 ### value